researcherwisec/smorph/README.md

 - **DistilBERT**: A lightweight, transformer-based model used for efficient classification tasks.

 ## Prototype Status
-**Under Construction**: The SMORPH prototype is currently being refined for public release.
+**Under Construction**: The sMorph prototype is currently being refined for public release.

 ## Contact
 No contact information is provided as this link is for anonymous submission